-The Company engages in the general business of banking throughout our service area of Potter, Tioga, Clinton, Bradford and Centre counties in north central Pennsylvania, Lebanon, Berks, Schuylkill, Lancaster and Chester counties in south central Pennsylvania and Allegany County in southern New York and with the MidCoast acquisition, the Cities of Wilmington and Dover, Delaware.
+The Company engages in the general business of banking throughout our service area of Potter, Tioga, Clinton, Lycoming, Bradford and Centre counties in north central Pennsylvania, Lebanon, Berks, Schuylkill, Lancaster and Chester counties in south central Pennsylvania and Allegany County in southern New York and with the MidCoast acquisition, the Cities of Wilmington and Dover, Delaware.
 We also have a limited branch office in Union county, Pennsylvania, which primarily serves agricultural and commercial customers in the central Pennsylvania market.
 With the recently completed HVBC acquisition, we have expanded further into southeast Pennsylvania, including Montgomery, Bucks and Philadelphia Counties as well as Burlington County, New Jersey through the acquisition of five full service branches, four mortgage centers and one business banking facility.
 We maintain our central office in Mansfield, Pennsylvania.
-Presently we operate 48 banking facilities, 39 of which operate as bank branches.
+Presently we operate 48 banking facilities, 38 of which operate as bank branches.
 In Pennsylvania, the Company has full service offices located in Mansfield, Blossburg, Ulysses, Genesee, Wellsboro, Troy, Sayre, Canton, Gillett, Millerton, LeRaysville, Towanda, Rome, the Mansfield Wal-Mart Super Center, Mill Hall, Schuylkill Haven, Friedensburg, Mt.
-Aetna, Fredericksburg, Mount Joy, Ephrata, Fivepointville, State College, Kennett Square, Warrington, Plumsteadville, Philadelphia, two branches near the city of Lebanon and two branches in Huntington Valley.
-The limited branch office is located in Winfield, Pennsylvania.
+Aetna, Fredericksburg, Mount Joy, Ephrata, Fivepointville, State College, Kennett Square, Warrington, Williamsport, Plumsteadville, Philadelphia, two branches near the city of Lebanon and two branches in Huntington Valley.
+The Company has limited branch offices located in Winfield, Pennsylvania and Georgetown, Delaware.
 In New York, our office is in Wellsville.
 In Delaware, we have three branches in Wilmington and one in Dover.
 The mortgage centers acquired as part of the acquisition are located in Montgomeryville, PA, Huntington Valley, PA, Philadelphia, PA and Mount Laurel, NJ.
 The business banking facility is located in Philadelphia, PA.
-In the fourth quarter of 2023, we opened a branch in Williamsport, Pennsylvania.
+In the fourth guarter of 2023, we opened a branch in Williamsport, Pennsylvania.
+During 2024, the Montgomeryville, PA mortgage office was closed and the Georgetown office was opened.